-But, first, it's time for the Beauty Shop.
-That's where we get a fresh cut at the week's news with a panel of women writers, journalists and commentators.
+But, first, it's time for our Beauty Shop conversation.
+That's where we get a fresh cut on hot topics with a panel of women journalists, commentators, bloggers and activists.